Kill This Love (song)

 "Kill This Love" is a song recorded by South Korean girl group Blackpink.
-It was released on April 4, 2019, through YG and Interscope, as the lead single for the group's second Korean-language EP of the same name.
-It was written by Teddy Park and Bekuh Boom and produced by them alongside R.Tee and 24.
+It was released on April 4, 2019, through YG Entertainment and Interscope Records, as the lead single for the group's second Korean extended play of the same name.
+The Japanese version of the single was released through Universal Music Japan on October 16, 2019.
+It was written by Teddy and Bekuh Boom and produced by them alongside R. Tee and 24.
 The single has been described as an electropop song, whose lyrics talk about the girls' decision to end a toxic relationship.

-A Japanese version of the song was released on October 16, 2019.
+Commercially, "Kill This Love" peaked at number two on the Gaon Digital Chart and the Billboard K-pop Hot 100 in South Korea.
+The song became the group's first top-50 hit on the US Billboard Hot 100 and the UK Singles Chart, thus also becoming the highest-charting song by a female K-pop act on both charts.
+It reached number one in Malaysia as well as on Billboard World Digital Songs, and entered the national charts in 27 countries.
+The song has been certified double diamond in Brazil, platinum in South Korea, Japan, Australia, France, and New Zealand, and silver in the United Kingdom, among others.

 An accompanying music video for the song was directed by Seo Hyun-seung and uploaded onto Blackpink's YouTube channel simultaneously with the single's release.
-Upon release, the music video broke the record for the most views within 24 hours, accumulating 56.7 million views and has, as of December 2022, accumulated more than 1.7 billion views on the platform.

-Commercially, the single reached the charts in 27 countries.
-It peaked at number two in South Korea and became the group's first top-50 hit in the United States and the United Kingdom, thus also becoming the highest-charting female K-pop song on the Billboard Hot 100 at the time.
-It has been certified gold in France and Japan and silver in the United Kingdom.
+Upon release, it broke the record for the most-viewed music video within 24 hours, accumulating 56.7 million views in that time.
+It has since become the second music video by a K-pop group to reach two billion views after "Ddu-Du Ddu-Du" (2018), making Blackpink the first K-pop act in history to have two videos reach the milestone.
+It also became one of the most-liked videos on YouTube with over 25 million likes on the platform, and won the Music Video of 2019 award at the 45th People's Choice Awards.

 Background and release

 Yang Hyun-suk, then-CEO of YG announced on February 8, 2019, that Blackpink was set for a comeback with an EP in March.
 The single and EP were announced on March 25.
 Between March 31 and April 1, multiple individual teaser pictures were posted onto their social media accounts.
 On July 26, it was announced that the group would release a Japanese version of their EP Kill This Love on September 11, 2019.
 The album missed its initial release date and was released on October 16, 2019.
 No song of the version was released as a single.
-A live recording of the Japanese version of "Kill This Love", recorded in the Tokyo Dome on December 4, 2019, was included in the group's third live album Blackpink 2019-2020 World Tour In Your Area – Tokyo Dome, released on May 6, 2020, through Universal Music Japan.
+A live recording of the Japanese version of "Kill This Love", recorded in the Tokyo Dome on December 4, 2019, was included in the group's third live album Blackpink 2019–2020 World Tour In Your Area – Tokyo Dome, released on May 6, 2020, through Universal Music Japan.